mlherd/donttouchyourface/README.md

 ### The things you need to build your own

+  - CUDA (Optional)
+    - Used during the training process to save time
   - YOLOv3
+    - Used for realtime object detection
   - Your data set to train the model
+    - At least 60 pictures (30 pictures for face and 30 pictures for hand)
   - OpenCV
+    - Used for capturing images from webcam and image processing
   - PyGame
+    - Used for playing sound files
   - Camera

 ### A quick summary of what I did